Asking Alexandria: Artistry

-Musical style
+Musical style and classification

 The band's music has mostly been described as metalcore, hard rock, heavy metal, post-hardcore, and screamo.
 Their early work has been described as electronicore.
-Their first two Sumerian albums, 2009's Stand Up and Scream and 2011's Reckless & Relentless, are both generally considered to be metalcore albums, while their fourth album, 2013's From Death to Destiny, is influenced by heavy metal and rock bands while maintaining Asking Alexandria's signature metalcore sound on certain tracks.
+Their first two Sumerian albums, 2009's Stand Up and Scream and 2011's Reckless & Relentless, are both generally considered to be metalcore albums, while their third album, 2013's From Death to Destiny, is influenced by heavy metal and rock bands while maintaining Asking Alexandria's signature metalcore sound on certain tracks.
 Guitarist Ben Bruce has stated that they do not like writing music that sounds the same from album to album, which is why their musical style has changed over time.